anadis504/ot-harjoitustyo/dokumentaatio/vaatimusmäärittely.md

 There will be only one user role and no need for signing in to the program.

 ## Primary features
+* From the main menu user can either look up the score statistics or start a new game.
+[Done week 5]
 * Snake line moves constantly forward.
 [Done week 4]
 * User controlles the snake line on the screen using arrow keys.
 [Done week 4]
 * Snake grows by eating objects on the screen.
 [Done week 4]